EiJiKo/dctm-rest-samples/README.md

 ## 2. Spring Boot Application

-After configuring your link to the repositoris, Run the `Rest-Sample-User-1` Project as a Spring Boot App
+After configuring your link to the repositories, Run the `Rest-Sample-User-1` Project as a Spring Boot App

 ![spring-boot](https://cloud.githubusercontent.com/assets/17758685/14206282/61092344-f812-11e5-9fc1-ec83a836d096.PNG)

 ##### Testing the application

-Use the following endpoints to get a list of cabinets avilable for the configured used
+Use the following endpoints to get a list of cabinets available for the configured used

 `http://localhost:8080/cmis/services/get/cabinets`
 `http://localhost:8080/corerest/services/get/cabinets`